U.S. flag

 Left: Structure of the eye, Right: Growth of new blood vessels

-Your individual risk is somewhat greater if close relatives already have AMD.
-It is also known that AMD is more common in people who smoke, and they tend to get it at younger ages than non-smokers.
-Frequent exposure to the sun may also possibly increase the risk, but this is not certain.
+Your individual risk of developing AMD is somewhat greater if close relatives already have AMD.
+AMD is also more common in people who smoke, and they tend to get it at younger ages than non-smokers do.

 Prevalence